im-web-experience/.github/CONTRIBUTING.md

     - [Decision Records](#decision-records)

 # Changes
-Changes are classified as [production or non-production changes](https://kb.extendhealth.com/x/5AZmEQ).
+Changes are classified as [production or non-production changes](https://kb.extendhealth.com/x/HQSLEg).
 If changes are expected to be release to production or impact production, they are considered production changes.

 All other changes, should still follow our [quality standards](https://kb.extendhealth.com/x/jcFaCg) but do not need to adhere to our [SDLC Policy](https://kb.extendhealth.com/x/4IMnEQ) nor [Audit Controls](https://kb.extendhealth.com/x/5oMnEQ).

 - Major and minor changes are indicated by a version bump using [SemVer](https://semver.org/).
 Versions are captured in GitHub Releases.
 - Any [architectural changes](#architecture) made to this project are documented under `/docs` decisions folder as a decision record, UML diagram, sequence diagram, etc.
 - [Definition of Confidence (DoC)](#definiton-of-confidence) is reviewed and related strategies discussed
-- If a [production change](https://kb.extendhealth.com/x/5AZmEQ), a [technical attestation](https://kb.extendhealth.com/x/2gZmEQ) is performed by a _technical attestor_
+- If a [production change](https://kb.extendhealth.com/x/HQSLEg), a [technical attestation](https://kb.extendhealth.com/x/2gZmEQ) is performed by a _technical attestor_

 ### Audit Evidence
 Building on the WE Product Family's [Definition of Confidence](https://kb.extendhealth.com/x/jcFaCg), this project's pull requests act as the _[technical attestation](https://kb.extendhealth.com/x/2gZmEQ)_.

-_If the change is expected to be [released or impact production](https://kb.extendhealth.com/x/5AZmEQ):_
+_If the change is expected to be [released or impact production](https://kb.extendhealth.com/x/HQSLEg):_
-1. PR must be approved by atleast one [technical attestor](https://kb.extendhealth.com/x/2gZmEQ) certifing that the changes satsify our [Definition of Confidence (DoC)](https://kb.extendhealth.com/x/jcFaCg)
+1. PR must be approved by atleast one [technical attestor](https://kb.extendhealth.com/x/2gZmEQ) certifying that the changes satisfy our [Definition of Confidence (DoC)](https://kb.extendhealth.com/x/jcFaCg)
 1. Each commit must reference a JIRA Story
 1. At least one automated tests is ran in CI
-1. GitHub Release is generated from a successful `master` build in CI
+1. [GitHub Release](https://kb.extendhealth.com/x/nQepEQ) is generated from a successful `master` build in CI

-A project repo's administrator is responsible for verifing that any production changes are reviewed by a [technical attestor](https://kb.extendhealth.com/x/2gZmEQ) and approved on a PR.
+A project repo's administrator is responsible for verifying that [any production change](https://kb.extendhealth.com/x/HQSLEg) si approved by a [technical attestor](https://kb.extendhealth.com/x/2gZmEQ) on a [GitHub PR](#create-a-pull-request) and a Jira commit is referenced.

 > See [WE: Audit Evidence KB](https://kb.extendhealth.com/x/kYGBD) for additional details